fadheladlansyah/Fashion_Segmentation/README.md

 Bangkit Final Project of Group JKT2B

-To reproduce it, opening our notebook (???.pynb) and run all the cells inside Google Colabs
+To reproduce it, opening our notebook [improvement_NASNetMobile.ipynb](https://github.com/fadheladlansyah/fruits-fresh-and-rotten/blob/master/improvement_NASNetMobile.ipynb) and run all the cells inside Google Colabs

 ## Description
 This project aims to classify fresh or rotten fruits using NASNetMobile.